 In 1871 or earlier David contracted “phthisis abdominalis” (An archaic medical term for a form of Tuberculosis) and so began his slow and painful demise.
 Probably fully aware of his imminent death, he sold the company to long time employee, John Meikle, on the 20th January 1872.

 Nine weeks later David died a bachelor on the 26th March 1872, aged 48.

 Some of the most important clues in the family history can be found in David’s last will & testament and his probate documents from 1872.
-He had left his two unmarried sisters, Antionia & Margaret, the contents of his house, but he had two historic fob watches.
-The watch he had inherited from his father, James Ferguson Snr (1877-1866), was willed to his brother Robert who was living in Manchester.
+He had left his two unmarried sisters Antonia & Margaret the contents of his house.
+He had two historic fob watches, the watch he had inherited from his father, James Ferguson Snr (1877-1866), was willed to his brother Robert who was living in Manchester.
 To his nephew, James Ferguson Jnr (1861-1945), the son of his elder brother James Ferguson (1818-1894) who he had come out to Australia with in 1853 to start the “Ferguson & Urie” business, he left his own fob watch with gold chain and gold nugget attached to the chain.